 Because of this, it is recommended to keep track in which modules certain reusable pages are being used.

 The following steps will guide you through the steps to update reusable pages.

 1. Make the changes in your reusable pages

 Make the desired changes in your reusable pages.

-2. Commit and release these changes
+2. Commit, release and publish these changes

 Commit, release and publish the changes in the CMS.
 It is not necessary to do a release request to the Minddistrict Servicedesk to go to step 3.